Haris87/photosint/README.md

 ### TODO

 - fix bug where EXIF.geData does not respond anything (example: google images and then scroll down)
-- show some exif data on top of elements
+- show some exif data on top of elements, fix UI
-- extend to elements with background images
-- add context menu for reverse image searching